• Skip to main content

 record player connected to computer speakers

-While it’s certainly possible to use your computer speakers with your turntable, it’s not an ideal pairing for several reasons.
+While it’s certainly possible to play vinyl record through computer speakers, it’s not an ideal pairing for several reasons.

 First, computer speakers are typically designed for digital audio, which means they may not be optimized to handle the analog signal from your turntable.
 This can result in a loss of sound quality, particularly in terms of warmth and depth.